Internal Revenue Code section 132(a): Qualified Transportation Fringe

 Qualified transportation fringe is defined in Section 132(f) as (1)(A) transportation in a commuter highway vehicle between the employee's residence and place of employment, (B) any transit pass, or (C) qualified parking, if provided by an employer to an employee.

 An employer-paid bicycle commuter benefit qualified between January 1, 2009, and December 31, 2017.

 Provision of tax-free qualified transportation fringe benefits to employees on or after January 1, 2018 is not tax-deductible to the employer as an ordinary business expense.
-Tax-exempt employers must report tax-free qualified transportation fringe benefits provided to employees on or after January 1, 2018, as unrelated business income.
+Per the Tax Cuts and Jobs Act of 2017, Tax-exempt employers must report tax-free qualified transportation fringe benefits provided to employees on or after January 1, 2018, as unrelated business income.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2019 repealed that provision of the 2017 law so that thease benefits are no longer required to be reported as unrelated business income and no taxes are owed on such benefits.

 Qualified Moving Expense Reimbursement

 Qualified Moving Expense Reimbursement is defined in Section 132(g) as any amount received by an individual from an employer as payment for expenses that would be deductible as moving expenses under Section 217 if paid by the individual.

 In accordance with the Tax Cuts and Jobs Act of 2017, Qualifying Moving Expense Reimbursement is no longer a tax-free benefit as of January 1, 2018, with the exception of individuals in the military moving due to military orders.